Global Rates of Convergence of the MLEs of Log-concave and s-concave Densities: Summary, further problems, and prospects

 \subsection{Rate efficient estimators when $d\ge 3$}

-It has become increasingly clear that nonparametric estimators based on minimum contrast methods (either MLE or minimum R\'{e}nyi divergence) for the classes ${\cal P}_{d,s}$ with $d\ge 3$ will be rate inefficient, and hence alternative procedures based on sieves or penalization will be required to achieve optimal rates of convergence.
+It has become increasingly clear that nonparametric estimators based on minimum contrast methods (either MLE or minimum R\'{e}nyi divergence) for the classes ${\cal P}_{d,s}$ with $d\ge 3$ will be rate inefficient.
+This modified form of the conjecture of \cite{MR2766867}, section 2.6, page 3762, accounts for the fact pointed out by \cite{Kim:2014wa} that the classes ${\cal P}_{d,s}$ with $-1/d< s \le 0$ contain all uniform densities on compact convex subsets of $\RR^d$, and these densities have Hellinger entropies of order $\epsilon^{-(d-1)}$.
+Hence alternative procedures based on sieves or penalization will be required to achieve optimal rates of convergence.
 Although these problems have not yet been pursued in the context of log-concave and $s-$concave densities, there is related work by \cite{MR3014311}, in a closely related problem involving estimation of the support functions of convex sets.